Guillex387/ppm-firebase/README.md

 ## Security

-The app have diferent security features to prevent data filtering or others security risks.
+The app have different security features to prevent data filtering or others security risks.

 - Your data is encrypted and decrypted only in the client side,